joeyb908/book-scraper/readme.md

 # Book Scraping Project For API and DB Practice

+## Description

+This is a prototype project to get more experience in working with and developing an API as well as serve as an introduction to working with databases.
+The end goal of this project is to create a simple webserver that can be used by others to search for a book from https://www.royalroad.com to pull information such as total views, ratings, tags, and more.

 ## Setup

 setup.py will install the dependencies.
 It will install the following: